bennnym/FMA_TicTacToe/readme.md

 - Input `terminal` and click on the terminal program which is returned as the `top hit`

 - Once in the terminal application type `git clone https://github.com/bennnym/FMA_TicTacToe.git` and press `↩`.
-This clones the tictactoe repository onto the user's computer.
+This clones the tic-tac-toe repository onto the user's computer.

 - Now enter into the terminal `cd FMA_TicTacToe` and press `↩`.
 This navigates into the newly created folder.